Feature image that reads "How to Run a Successful Nonprofit Awareness Campaign"

 • Peer-to-peer ambassadors

-That being said, keep your audience in mind when choosing ways to get creative.
+That being said, keep your audience in mind when choosing how to get creative.
 If you know that your target audience doesn’t use TikTok, for example, move in a different direction.

 Launching a Nonprofit Social Awareness Campaign: 7 Steps

-Now that you know the fundamentals, let’s dive into the process of hosting your own nonprofit awareness campaigns.
+Now that you know the fundamentals, let’s explore the process of hosting your own nonprofit awareness campaigns.

 This infographic and the sections below list the steps of hosting nonprofit social awareness campaigns.